ConnorB26/CSCE-435-Group-13/Report.md

 ### Strong Scaling Analysis for OddEvenSort with CUDA
 ![](./images/oddeven_cuda_strong_scaling.png)
 #### Graph Overview
 - The graph shows just random, but it shows that threads below 125 basically do not help improve performance.
+Ignore the title.

 #### Trends
 - A sharp decrease in execution time is observed as threads increase up to around 600.